-Welcome to FIT4005 IT research methods for semester 2, 2008.
+Welcome to FIT4005 IT research methods.
 This is a core unit for all honours programs in the Faculty of IT, except the Bachelor of Software Engineering.
-The unit is designed to provide you with an understanding of research and an introduction to a range of essential research methods used in information technology.
+The unit is designed to provide you with a practical understanding of research and an introduction to a range of essential research methods used in information technology.